IvaSt977/goexplore-business-dashboard/README.md

 ## Author

-Created as part of the **WBS Coding School – Data Science & AI Program**.
+Developed collaboratively as part of a two-person team during the WBS Coding School – Data Science & AI Program.**.
 ---

 # Dashboard Screenshots